dsu-arl/event-gca-ctf-dojo/cryptography/substitution-cipher-encryption/DESCRIPTION.md

 Substitution ciphers have been used historically for secret communication and remain a foundational concept in cryptography.

 ### How It Works:
 **Substitution Key:** The key to a substitution cipher is the mapping between the original alphabet and the substituted alphabet.
+This key can be random or based on a secret word/pattern.
 For example:

 ```
    Original: A  B  C  D  E  F  G  H  I  J  K  L  M  N  O  P  Q  R  S  T  U  V  W  X  Y  Z